sivasankar-selvaraj/webrtc-audio-video/README.md

 Record video on webcam using web-rtc
 ====================================================
- Record video from web-cam and store to server and also download recorded video using web-rtc
+ Record video from web-cam and store to server and also download recorded video

 Configuration
 ============